oscarlevin/discrete-book/README.md

 ### Preliminaries

-To compile from source, you will need a copy of the mathbook xsl stylesheets, as well as xsltproc, python, and make installed (should be easy on linux or MacOS, but also possible on Windows---see some [windows installation notes](http://mathbook.pugetsound.edu/doc/author-guide/html/windows-install-notes.html)).
+To compile from source, you will need a copy of the mathbook xsl stylesheets, as well as xsltproc, python, LaTeX, and pdf2svg and make installed (should be easy on linux or MacOS, but also possible on Windows---see some [windows installation notes](http://mathbook.pugetsound.edu/doc/author-guide/html/windows-install-notes.html)).

 Earlier editions, that did not include WeBWorK problems were easy enough to compile using commands like `xsltproc --xinclude ../xsl/custom-latex.xsl ../ptx/dmoi.ptx`.
 Now though, there are enough intermediate steps that I've written a make file that keeps everything together.
 As long as you have all the tools installed, this should make things easy.